Generating the Fukaya categories of Hamiltonian G-manifolds: Quilted Floer theory

 Let $\kk$ be a field.
 A {\em flat $\kk$-line bundle} on a Lagrangian $L$ is a rank 1 $\kk$-vector bundle over $L$ equipped with parallel transport maps along paths which are independent of the path up to homotopy relative to its endpoints.
 We will drop the $\kk$ from the notation in what follows.

-The definition of the Fukaya category $\fF(Z;\kk)$ can be extended so that its objects are pairs $(L,E)$ of Lagrangians with flat line bundles\footnote{One could also use higher rank local systems, as in \cite{AbouzaidNearby}, but this can cause issues in the presence of Maslov 2 discs, as exploited in the work of Damian \cite{Damian}.}.
+The definition of the Fukaya category $\fF(Z;\kk)$ can be extended so that its objects are pairs $(L,E)$ of Lagrangians with flat line bundles\footnote{One could also use higher rank local systems, as in \cite{AbouzaidNearby}, but this can cause issues in the presence of Maslov 2 discs, as exploited in the work of Damian \cite{Damian}; see \cite{Konstantinov} for a fuller discussion of these issues.}.
 We explain how to define an extended Fukaya category of generalised Lagrangian submanifolds equipped with flat line bundles.

 \begin{dfn} Let $\underline{L}=\{L_{i,i+1}\}_{i=0}^{k-1}$ be a generalised Lagrangian submanifold of $Z$ and let $\kk$ be a field.
 A flat line bundle on $\underline{L}$ is a $k$-tuple $\{E_{i,i+1}\}_{i=0}^{k-1}$ of flat line bundles $E_{i,i+1}$ on $L_{i,i+1}$.
 Given a flat line bundle $\underline{E}$ on $\underline{L}$, we define $\underline{E}^T$ to be the flat line bundle on $\underline{L}^T$ given by $E^\vee_{i,i+1}$ on $L^-_{i,i+1}$ for $i=k-1,\ldots,1$. \end{dfn}